josh-works/rails-authentication-from-scratch/README.md

 # Step 14

 Ran into problems with the migration.
+I've got lots of data in the DB from seeding, making my own users, so it's possible that if I ran all these migrations front to back without data, they'd all work.
+Or not.

 ```ruby
 add_column :users, :remember_token, :string, null: false